Here are some insights about finding solutions to post-adoption depression.

 Read Part I of this story here: When I Began My Adoption Journey, I Had Never Heard of Post-Adoption Depression.

 Read Part II here: My Descent into Post-Adoption Depression Began on Placement Day

 Read Part III here: What I Wish I’d Known About Post-Adoption Depression

-I heard one woman in an adoption blog say in reference to her adopted child, “I found myself waiting for her ‘real’ mother to come pick her up as if I were the child’s babysitter.”
-Well, that’s exactly how I felt, so that sentiment has stayed in my head all these years.
+I heard one woman in an adoption blog say about her adopted child, “I found myself waiting for her ‘real’ mother to come to pick her up as if I were the child’s babysitter.”
+Well, that’s exactly how I felt so that sentiment has stayed in my head all these years.